TrevorEngland23/Data-Engineering-Pipeline/README.md

 1. In Azure Portal, go to your databricks resource.
 You'll want to upgrade to premium to use a feature for later, then click launch workspace.

 2. Once you're here click on "Compute" to create a cluster.
 Go for a standard general purpose cluster.
-I picked the DSV_2.
-Click advanced settings, and click "Enable credential passthrough".
+I picked the D3_V2.
+Click advanced settings, and click "Enable credential passthrough".  **NOTE** Credential passthrough only works for singe node/ single user types of compute.
+For now this is fine for development purposes, just keep in mind that later we will have to come back and change some of this.

 3. While your cluster is creating, click New -> Notebook.
+Name this notebook StorageMount.

 4. From here, we need to create a mount point to the data lake in the storage account. **NOTE**: The code from this comes from Luke J Byrne's youtube channel.
 You can also find the code [here](https://learn.microsoft.com/en-us/azure/databricks/archive/credential-passthrough/adls-passthrough)
 ```python